lvecsey/bptrender/README.md

 [                   ]
 ```

-The front end machine does some post processing of the image halfs, and then acknowledges the backend nodes so they can continue computing the next frame.
+The front end machine is able to do post processing of the image halfs, and then acknowledges the backend nodes so they can continue computing the next frame.

 The backend nodes need to be set up for specific types of renders.
 If you are just rendering a still image the front end machine needs sufficient memory to combine the decompressed image halfs and convert to .png